-There are other methods rather than counting days that help determine the date of ovulation.
+There are other methods rather than counting days, which help determine the date of ovulation.

 - Cervical mucus: Testing your cervical mucus is an important fertility indicator.
 Mucus is the liquid that comes from your cervix.
 Because its texture varies throughout the cycle, you can use it to help to determine when you ovulate.
 After your period, it is white and creamy.
 Towards ovulation, it will become more watery and transparent, similar to egg white.
 After ovulation, the amount of discharge decreases, it gets sticky again, and doesn't stretch well

 - The LH peak: At the time of ovulation, the luteinizing hormone, which is a hormone found in both men and women, is at its peak and triggers ovulation.
-You can measure your LH level through testing the level in your urine.
-To do this at home, you can use ovulation test kits found in a local pharmacy.
+You can measure the LH level in your urine at home, using an ovulation test kit found at a local pharmacy

 An ovulation calculator or ovulation calendar is most useful for women, whose menstrual cycle is regular.
 The ovulation calculator works by simply entering the first day of your last menstrual period and the length of this cycle.
 Once this information is entered into the ovulation calculator, you will see your approximate day of ovulation and the days when you are most likely to get pregnant.